• Alfred M. Hallmark

 NUMBER OF MARKERS IN COUNTY- 75

-County located on the Edwards Plateau.
-Named for George C. Kimble who fought and died in the Battle of the Alamo.
-County Seat is Junction.
+Kimble County is located on the Edwards Plateau.
+It is named for George C. Kimble who fought and died in the Battle of the Alamo.
+The county seat is Junction.

-We have stayed in Junction a couple of times at the family run Sun Valley Motel which is an inexpensive but very clear accommodation.
+We have stayed in Junction a couple of times, at the family run Sun Valley Motel, which is an inexpensive but very clear hotel.

-What is unique about Kimble County is that despite the markers being older there were still all there which is not always case with markers that were put up in the sixties and seventies.
-The other thing is that the markers are placed every few miles in FM 377 so you are stopping frequently on a pretty busy road.
+What is unique about Kimble County is that despite the markers being older they were still all in place, which is not always case with markers that were put up in the sixties and seventies.
+The other thing is that the markers are placed every few miles on FM 377 so you are stopping frequently on a pretty busy road.

 We have not completed the Kimble County set due to a number of older houses set back on private property but I haven't given up on these yet.
-The Old Log Cabin is in the museum and even though we were there when it should have been opened sadly it remained closed 😞.
+The Old Log Cabin (which has a medallion) is a museum and even though we were there when it should have been open, sadly it remained closed 😞.

 Picture